xthames/swxg/docs/source/pretreatment/index.rst

 .. code-block:: python

     # remove missing data
-    dropped_missing_df = raw_df.dropna(axis=0, inplace=True)
+    raw_df.dropna(axis=0, inplace=True)

-Dates with only some sites reporting or years with only some recorded months should be removed:
+Dates with only some sites reporting or years with only some recorded months should now be removed:

 .. code-block:: python